nutworker/qM-AI-L/README.md

 -----------------------------------------------------------------------------------------
 ### Observations:
-* Fine-tuned models for generating email subject lines effectively capture key points and overall essence, with strong ROUGE-1 scores showing alignment with essential topics.
+* Fine-tuned models for generating email subject lines effectively capture key points and overall essence, with decent ROUGE-1 scores showing alignment with essential topics.
-* The model demonstrates potential for understanding nuanced details, as indicated by ROUGE-2 scores, though there is room for improvement.
+* The models demonstrates potential for understanding nuanced details, as indicated by ROUGE-2 scores, though there is room for improvement.
 * High ROUGE-L and ROUGE-Lsum scores reflect good maintenance of subject length and relevance.
-* Specific prompts, such as "generate subject line," yield better results compared to combined prompts like "summarize and generate subject."
+* Specific prompts, such as "generate a subject line," yield better results compared to combined prompts like "summarize and generate subject."
 * Repetitive responses in pre-trained models (e.g., Mistral) were managed by applying a repetition_penalty of 1.5, but excessive penalties can cause unusual outputs.
 * Phi3 excels in text completion and GPT-style conversations but may produce hallucinations and less accurate results.

 ### 5 - Building App with Gradio and publishing in Hugging Face

 # Build the Gradio App:#
-We design our Gradio interface, defining how the user will interact with our model and ensuring the input and output specifications are clear.
+We designed our Gradio interface, defining how the user will interact with our model and ensuring the input and output specifications are clear.

 # Save the App and Dependencies:
-We prepare our app script and ensure all necessary dependencies are listed in a requirements file, ready for deployment.
+We prepared our app script and ensure all necessary dependencies are listed in a requirements file, ready for deployment.

 # Publish on Hugging Face Spaces:
-We create an account on Hugging Face, set up a new Space for our app, and push our code to this Space, making our app publicly accessible.
+We created an account on Hugging Face, set up a new Space for our app, and push our code to this Space, making our app publicly accessible.